 Proving that the victim is guilty of one of these crimes will result in an executed FRO.
 Failure to do so will result in a judge dismissing the order.
 Work with our experienced family attorneys to ensure your family’s safety in such serious matters.

-What if I have Been Falsely Accused of Domestic Violence in Bergen County?
+What if I Have Been Falsely Accused of Domestic Violence?

-If a temporary restraining order has been file against you, it is critical that you defend yourself to maintain your legal standing, rights, and in many situations, your right as a parent.
-Often times, false accusations are made in order to get revenge on an estranged partner, or as a form of intentional parental alienation.
+If a temporary restraining order has been filed against you, it is critical that you defend yourself to maintain your legal standing, rights, and in many situations, your right as a parent.
+Oftentimes, false accusations are made to get revenge on an estranged partner, or as a form of intentional parental alienation.

-So even if you are innocent of the domestic violence accusations, that may not be enough.
-Contact our domestic violence and restraining order attorneys in order to protect your legal rights if an FRO has been filed against you.
+Unfortunately, even if you are innocent of the domestic violence accusations, that may not be enough.
+Contact our domestic violence and restraining order attorneys to protect your legal rights if an FRO has been filed against you.

 Contact Our Hackensack Final Restraining Order Lawyers Today

-To speak with our attorney team today in a free and confidential consultation regarding any needs, concerns, or issues you may have with a final restraining order, please contact us online, or through our Hackensack, NJ office at (201) 397-1750.
+To speak with our attorney team today in a free and confidential consultation regarding any needs, concerns, or issues you may have with a final restraining order, contact our office today.